GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 "FogTransitionDurationOnElevatorLand": 0.0,
 ```

-### On Activate&#x20;
+#### On Activate

 At first glance it's rather perplexing that what is "On Activate".
 Sadly, I have no idea how to describe it clearly ; )

 For now, you may refer to its usage in different objective type get some hints.
 "WavesOnActivate" and "EventsOnActivate" are not used as frequently as "WavesOnGotoWin" and "EventsOnGotoWin"; in addition, the first part, which is the explanation for field "OnActivateOnSolveItem", is quite long.
-So if you feel hard to understand this part, I suggest you skip this part and read "On Goto Win" first&#x20;
+So if you feel hard to understand this part, I suggest you skip this part and read "On Goto Win" first

 ```json
 // The following explanation is copy-pasted from @FlowAria's message in